-- 01.0 Demonstrate knowledge of health, safety and nutrition relative to infants and toddlers. - 02.0 Demonstrate knowledge of a developmentally appropriate infant/toddler environment. - 03.0 Demonstrate knowledge of developmental characteristics of infants/toddlers. - 04.0 Demonstrate knowledge and understanding of infant/toddler growth and development to foster social and emotional development in the infant and toddler. - 05.0 Demonstrate the importance of positive interactions with the family and communities ertificate program is part of the Early Childhood Education Associate Degree AS degree program (1413121004).
-At the completion sprogram, the student will be able to: 01.0 Demonstrate knowledge of health, safety and nutrition relative to infants and toddlers.
+This o certificate program is part of the Early Childhood Education AS degree program (1413121004).
+At the completion of this program, tudent will be able to: 01.0 Demonstrate knowledge of health, safety and nutrition relative to infants and toddlers.
 The student will be able to: 01.01 Identify healthy and safe habits and potential hazards in a child development facility.
-01.02 Identify resources for certification in Pediatric First Aid and CPR.
+01.02 Recognize resources for certification in Pediatric First Aid and CPR.
 01.03 Identify accidents common to children and appropriate first aid techniques.
 01.04 Indicate major components in a safety plan (i.e. evacuation, fire and lockdown procedures, etc.).
-01.05 Identify developmentally appropriate safety activities (e.g. sleeping procedures, transporting, eating, etc.).
+01.05 Identify developmentally appropriate safety activities (i.e., sleeping, transporting, eating, etc.).
 01.06 Recognize appropriate food preparation and nutrition education activities.
-01.07 Identify medication and allergic reactions and appropriate follow up.
+01.07 Recognize the need for policies and procedures related to medical emergencies and demonstrate an understanding of appropriate follow up.
 02.0 Demonstrate knowledge of a developmentally appropriate infant/toddler environment.
-The student will be able to: 02.01 Identify and plan key components for creating developmentally appropriate environments for infants and toddlers.
-03.0 Demonstrate knowledge of developmental characteristics of infants/toddlers.
-The student will be able to: 03.01 Identify and describe the principles of evidence-based models of infant/toddler education.
-03.02 Develop plans to meet short and long term developmental goals.
-03.03 Identify and use developmentally appropriate teaching techniques to support various learning preferences, temperament and abilities.
+The student will be able to: 02.01 Plan and create developmentally appropriate environments for preschoolers.
+03.0 Demonstrate content knowledge in early childhood education for infants/toddlers.
+The student will be able to: 03.01 Identify and describe the principles of evidence-based models of preschool education.
+03.02 Develop plans to meet short- and long-term developmental goals.
+03.03 Explain developmentally appropriate and inclusive teaching techniques to support various learning preferences, temperament and abilities.
 03.04 Arrange learning environments for a variety of activities using developmentally appropriate materials across the curriculum.
-03.05 Discuss the importance of play in development.
+03.05 Discuss the importance of play in learning and development.